Nisarahmed-Hidayeti/Daily-Journal/README.md

 Didn't really do much today.

-I've been pretty busy studying for the **SAT and IELTS**, so I didn't get much time to work on projects or commit anything.
+  - I've been pretty busy studying for the **SAT and IELTS**, so I didn't get much time to work on projects or commit anything.

-Not every day has to be productive, I guess.
+Not every day has to be productive, I guess...

 ---

 ### 2026/16/9 — Claude Code

-Today I finally set up **Claude Code**.
+  - Today I finally set up **Claude Code**.

-Huge thanks to [Ali Khokhar / Alishahryar1](https://github.com/Alishahryar1/free-claude-code) for the setup that lets me use it for free.
+*** Huge thanks to [Ali Khokhar / Alishahryar1](https://github.com/Alishahryar1/free-claude-code) for the setup that lets me use it for free.

-Now I can actually mess around with Claude Code without worrying about the cost.
+  - Now I can actually mess around with Claude Code without worrying about the cost.

 Let's see what I build with it.